 What specialist services and expertise are available or accessed by the school?

-Our pastoral team (SENCO, parent support workers, behaviour support workers, Place2Be lead) ensure parents can feel confident when they approach school with a problem.
+Our pastoral team (SENDCO, parent support workers, behaviour support workers, Place2Be lead) ensure parents can feel confident when they approach school with a problem.
 Parents will be invited to discuss any concerns and from this, the pastoral team can access a range of services to provide support.
 This may involve a referral for cluster support or Place2Be/The Beck counsellors.
-If the main difficulty is linked to educational, physical or medical needs the SENCO has access to specialists such as:
+If the main difficulty is linked to educational, physical or medical needs the SENDCO has access to specialists such as:

 If the main difficulty is around SEMH (social, emotional and mental health) needs then we may access: